Published (reviewed and quality assured)

 Methodology for indicator calculation

-The data in Waterbase are collected through the Eionet-Water process and are therefore sub-samples of national data assembled for the purpose of providing comparable indicators of pressures, state and impact of waters on a Europe-wide scale and the data sets are not intended for assessing compliance with any European Directive or any other legal instrument.
+The data in Waterbase is collected through the Eionet-Water process and is therefore a sub-sample of the national data assembled for the purpose of providing comparable indicators of pressures, state and impact of waters on a Europe-wide scale.
+The data sets are not intended for assessing compliance with any European Directive or any other legal instrument.